snrnats/doc-centre/docfx_project/reports/traffic-profile.md

 ## Consignment Volume Distribution by Volumetric Weight Chart

 The **Consignment Volume Distribution by Volumetric Weight** chart displays the volumetric weight distribution of your manifested consignments.
-It is intended to help you identify trends in the weights of the consignments you manifest.

 <a href="../images/reports/traffic-profile-vol-weight.png" target="_blank">
     <img src="../images/reports/traffic-profile-vol-weight.png"/>
 </a>

+> <span class="note-header">Note:</span>
+>
+> Volumetric weight is a method of estimating a parcel's weight using its dimensions.
+It is usually calculated as the parcel's length x weight x height (all in cm) / 5000, although exact calculations can vary between carriers.
+>
+> For example, a 10cm cube would have a volumetric weight of 10 x 10 x 10 / 5000 = 0.2 kg

 In the example above, the company in question has shipped 65,091 consignments that were between 0 and 9.26kg in volumetric weight, 7,550 parcels that were between 9.72 and 18.53 kg in volumetric weight, and so on.

-### Visualisation Filters
+### Visual Filters

 * **Count of ConsignmentReference** ([Numerical](/reports/reports.html#using-numerical-filters))
 * **Kilograms** ([Basic](/reports/reports.html#using-basic-filters) and [Advanced](/reports/reports.html#using-advanced-filters))